cjravensbergen/MORTEX/README.md

 ### Description
 This ImageJ macro facilitates automated processing and analysis of `extracellular matrix (ECM)` microscopy images from **Picrosirius red-stained** tissue sections captured using **fluorescent imaging**.
 <br/>
-`MORTEX` provides quantitative output for ten matrix and fiber parameters (see description table in the instruction manual).
+`MORTEX` provides quantitative output for ten matrix and fiber parameters:

+See the description table in the `instruction manual` for details.
 The macro is optimized for batch processing of multiple images, returning a dataframe with measurements to the user-specified output directory.
 Quantitative metrics (.txt file) are returned to the user in user-specified directories.

 **Citation for MORTEX:**